 They acted carnally.
 God had chosen Miriam to this high calling of prophet.
 He had chosen Aaron to be the High Priest standing for the Children of Israel.
 He had spoken often by them.
 They now rebelled against God’s calling of Moses as leader of the household of Israel.
 God showed them in that chapter that even though He made Himself known to them in visions and dreams, with His servant Moses He spoke face to face.
 Moses has been entrusted “with all My house”.

 Then Miriam became a leper as a judgment from God.
 Moses interceded for her.
 God heard and healed her, but she did not enter the Promised Land.
 Not only did she go beyond her calling but she also exalted herself to being something God had not commanded.
 So also did Aaron.
 Each brother and sister in the body of Christ should take note of Romans 12:3, so that all would “not think of yourself more highly than you ought, but rather think of your yourself with sober judgment”.
-Sisters should acknowledge that there might be ministries on a higher plane than theirs and vice versa, brothers should think that there are sisters who do have ministries on a higher plane than theirs by the Spirit of God.
+Sisters should acknowledge that there might be ministries on a higher plane than theirs and vice versa, brothers should think that there are sisters who do have ministries on a higher plane than theirs.

 DEBORAH.
 Judges 4 & 5; Hebrews 11:32-34.